Best Fuel Pressure Testers: Diagnose Fuel System Issues at Home

 - Before testing your fuel pump pressure, make sure you’re parked on flat ground and at least 50 meters away from any open flames or other ignition sources.

 - Check your fuel pressure twice, with and without the engine running, to properly test the system.
-The fuel pressure should increase a little if you hit the throttle and, ideally, stay the same while idling, but it’s ok if it drops slightly.
+The fuel pressure should increase a little if you hit the throttle and, ideally, stay the same while idling, but it’s okay if it drops slightly.
 Any other results may indicate you have a problem somewhere in your fuel system.

 - Make sure to check whether the fuel pressure tester kit you want includes the correct fittings and adapters by consulting the manual and the product specifications